ryszardtuora/coreferee/README.md

  The woman looked down and saw Lesley.
 She stood up and greeted him.
  ```

  most readers will initially understand `she` as referring to `Lesley`.
 Only when one reaches the end of the sentence does it become clear that Lesley must be a man and that `she` actually refers to `the woman`.
-A quick test shows that Coreferee is capable of handling such ambiguity:
+A quick test shows that coreferencer is capable of handling such ambiguity:

 ```
 >>> doc = nlp('The woman looked down and saw Lesley.
 She stood up and greeted her.')